Black Mountains, Western Arizona

 Not long after that, you’ll arrive in Oatman, a former gold-mining boomtown that now is all but a ghost town.
 Its most well-known modern residents are the dozens of burros that roam the town’s streets, seeking handouts from tourists.
 When Oatman’s mines went bust, the prospectors turned their pack animals loose, and these burros are the descendants of those beasts of burden.

 After you’ve had enough of the burros and Oatman’s other attractions — the historic Oatman Hotel, for example — continue southwest on Route 66.
-Here, the road straightens out, and you’ll pass through ocotillos, teddy bear chollas and other desert fauna as you approach Topock Marsh, part of Havasu National Wildlife Refuge.
+Here, the road straightens out, and you’ll pass through ocotillos, teddy bear chollas and other desert flora as you approach Topock Marsh, part of Havasu National Wildlife Refuge.

 What’s left of Arizona’s stretch of Route 66 ends at Interstate 40 near the Colorado River.
 From that intersection, you can see the Old Trails Bridge, whose 600-foot arch used to carry the route west into California.
 Today, it carries a natural-gas pipeline.
 From here, you could go birding in the wildlife refuge or take the express route back to Kingman on I-40.
 Or you could turn around and return the way you came.
 The views are just as good from west to east.
 But you’ll need a good fuel pump.